JueK3y/Instagram-automated-commenting/README.md

 _The program was **not** built using the Instagram API._

+## Continue this project
+You are interested as a programmer to continue / further develop the project or add your own functions?
+<br>In principle, editing and distribution of the code is prohibited in the [EULA](https://github.com/JueK3y/Instagram-automated-commenting/wiki/EULA).
+<br>However, you can [send me a request](https://juek3y.com/de/contact/business) for the purpose of further development and
+<br>I will grant you a modified editing and distribution permission (if the intended use does not violate certain guidelines).

 ## Leave a ⭐
 If you liked this project, leave a star!
 <br>It would mean a lot for me :)